davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 request in these cases would risk an infinite loop or an unnecessary round-trip.

-Conversely, the user agent can observe that a request header appears in the Accept-CH (Section 3.1 of {{I-D.ietf-httpbis-client-hints}}) and Vary (Section 7.1.4 of {{RFC7231}}) response header fields.
+Conversely, the user agent can observe that a request header appears in the Accept-CH (Section 3.1 of {{RFC8942}}) and Vary (Section 7.1.4 of {{RFC7231}}) response header fields.
 However, retrying based on this information would waste resources if the resource only used the Client Hint as an optional optimization.

 This document introduces critical Client Hints.
 These are the Client Hints which meaningfully change the resulting resource.
 For example, a server may use the